ibm-messaging/mq-dev-patterns/amqp/Go/README.md

 In the first terminal;

-You have to run the amqpGet.go sample first so it creates a subscription and waits for a publication.
+You have to run the amqpConsumer.go sample first so it creates a subscription and waits for a publication.

 Run
 ```
-go run amqpGet.go -t abc/top
+go run amqpConsumer.go -t abc/top
 ```

 In the second terminal;

-Run the amqpPut.go sample
+Run the amqpProducer.go sample
 ```
-go run amqpPut.go -t abc/top
+go run amqpProducer.go -t abc/top
 ```